-Looking ahead with optimism, the departure from the EU may provide an opportunity to negotiate deals with other countries across the world with a taste for British produce.

-The US-China trade war continues to cause ripples in trade across the world.
-There are some concerns that changes in import and export markets may lead to changes in food standards but any new standards should take consumer tastes into account.
+However, departure from the EU may provide an opportunity to negotiate deals with other countries across the world with a taste for British produce.
+The US-China trade war is causing ripples in trade across the world.
+Surpluses are building in the US which may mean that US producers need to seek out different markets across the world.
+There are some concerns that these changes in import and export markets may lead to changes in food standards but any new standards should take consumer tastes into account.
 There is a growing market for organic, ethical, high quality food which means that the current shake up of the status quo does not necessarily mean that standards will fall.
 Tariffs are a larger concern; import and export costs may rise, putting additional price pressures on the industry.

-The Consumer Prices Index (CPI) could be affected
+The Consumer Prices Index (CPI) rose to 1.9% in January, the first rise in inflation since August 2018 and this was largely attributed to a rise in food and alcohol prices.
+In addition, duty on a bottle of wine rose earlier in the year, increasing the cost of a bottle of wine by 8p, and this will have an impact on consumers already feeling the pinch.
+By March of this year, food price inflation hit 2.5%, the highest since November 2013.